MassTransit/MassTransit/docs/advanced/middleware/transactions.md

 }
 ```

-## Outbox Bus
+## Transactional Bus

 Here we are again, another option for holding onto the messages and releasing them as close to the database transaction Commit as possible.
-We made this alternative because using TransactionScope from above, could [in certain cases](https://github.com/MassTransit/MassTransit/issues/2075) still cause a 2 phase commit escalation (not to mention that TransactionScope doesn't truely have async support, so we make [concessions by calling TaskUtil.Await](https://github.com/MassTransit/MassTransit/blob/develop/src/MassTransit/Transactions/TransactionalBusEnlistment.cs#L83)).
+We made this alternative because using TransactionScope from the previous section, could [in certain cases](https://github.com/MassTransit/MassTransit/issues/2075) still cause a 2 phase commit escalation (not to mention that TransactionScope doesn't truely have async support, so we make [concessions by calling TaskUtil.Await](https://github.com/MassTransit/MassTransit/blob/develop/src/MassTransit/Transactions/TransactionalBusEnlistment.cs#L83)).
 So to offer an alternative to these drawbacks, MassTransit provides an Outbox Bus.

 ::: warning
-Never use the TransactionalBus or OutboxBus when writing consumers.
+Never use the TransactionalBus or TransactionalEnlistmentBus when writing consumers.
 These tools are very specific and should be used only in the scenarios described.
 :::

-The examples will show it's usage in an ASP.NET MVC application, which is where we most commonly use Scoped lifetime for our DbContext and therefore we want the same for our OutboxBus.
+The examples will show it's usage in an ASP.NET MVC application, which is where we most commonly use Scoped lifetime for our DbContext and therefore we want the same for our TransactionalBus.
 You could possibly use it in some console applications, but ones WITHOUT a MT Consumer.
 Once you have consumers you will ALWAYS use `ConsumeContext` to interact with the bus, and never the `IBus`.

 First Register the outbox bus.